SamuelToh/Sample-Node-RED-dx/README.md

     cd $HOME/.node-red/
     npm install git+ssh://git@github.com:digexp/Sample-Node-RED-dx.git

-after the plugin is successfully installed restart your node-red process
+after the plugin is successfully installed restart your node-red process.
+In case you have problems running the above steps make sure you have setup your git ssh keys correctly like described [here]("https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/")

 ### Usage
 After a successful installation you should see a new section called Digital_Experience in the node section of the node-red editor.